15 Most Common INTJ Weaknesses

 2. Blunt.

 INTJs can sometimes be too blunt.
-They’re often very direct, and they don’t have much patience for beating around the bush.
+They’re often very direct, and they don’t have much of a tolerance for people who beat around the bush.
 They’re more focused on logic and working out how to get from A to B rather than on emotional nuances.
 This means that INTJs can sometimes unintentionally hurt people’s feelings or say things that are offensive.
 It’s important for INTJs to remember that not everyone appreciates directness in the same way that they do.
-They need to be careful that they don’t say something that might hurt someone’s feelings.
-Sometimes, it’s better to sugarcoat things a little bit.
+While honesty can be hugely valuable, sometimes, it’s better to sugarcoat things a little bit in order to protect people’s feelings.

 3. Arrogant.

-INTJs can sometimes come across as arrogant because of their confidence in their own intelligence.
-This can be off-putting for others and make it difficult for them to build relationships with people.
-If an INTJ doesn’t respect someone, they can be dismissive and even condescending.
+INTJs can come across as arrogant, as they sometimes think they are superior to others.
+This can be off-putting and make it difficult for them to build relationships with those around them.
+If an INTJ doesn’t respect someone, they can be dismissive and condescending.
 This is because they place a lot of value on intelligence and may not take other people’s opinions seriously if they don’t see clear reasoning behind them.
-However, if you want to build a connection with someone, it helps to be open-minded and humble.
+But if you want to build a connection with someone, it helps to be open-minded and humble.

 4. Pessimistic.

-INTJs often heavily focus on the negatives.
-This is because they tend to analyze every situation and can often foresee potential hurdles or issues.
-While this can be a great asset in some ways, there are situations where it can be beneficial to progress and work out these issues as you go along.
-INTJs tend to be risk averse because they imagine all the things that could go wrong, but this can hold them back as they’re too scared to take risks or try new things.
-While you don’t want to be reckless, a little positivity and optimism can go a long way and help you to make the most out of life.
+INTJs have an inclination to focus on the negatives.
+This is because they carefully analyze situations and can often foresee potential hurdles or issues.
+While this can be a great asset in some ways, there are situations where it can be beneficial to progress and work through these issues as you go along.
+INTJs tend to be risk averse because they imagine all the things that could go wrong, but this can hold them back as they can be too scared to take risks or try new things.
+While you don’t want to be reckless, a little positivity and optimism can go a long way in helping you to make the most out of life.

 5. Overly Critical.

 INTJs can be quite critical and can get frustrated when people don’t meet their standards.
-These high standards, combined with their direct communication style, can make them come across as harsh and critical.
+These high standards, combined with their direct communication style, can make them come across as harsh.
 In general, they aren’t afraid to voice their opinions when they think that someone hasn’t done a good job.
 INTJs are pretty open when it comes to giving honest feedback.
-However, criticizing people all the time isn’t helpful, and it can make people feel bad about themselves.
+However, criticizing people all the time can undermine people’s confidence and create a negative atmosphere.
 It’s necessary in some situations, but too much of it will make it difficult, or even impossible, to create a supportive, motivating environment.
-INTJs also tend to be highly critical of themselves.
+It’s worth noting that INTJs also tend to be highly critical of themselves.

 6. Ruthless.

 Ruthlessness is another weakness that you sometimes see in INTJs.
-This is because they are highly logical, and they tend to take a rational approach when it comes to making decisions – this means that people’s feelings aren’t always prioritized.
-While this can be beneficial for getting things done, it can also make people feel like they’re disposable and not valued.
-Ultimately, when an INTJ chooses a seemingly ruthless decision over not hurting someone’s feelings, they’re prioritizing their goal over their personal relationship with that person.
-Usually, this is a well-thought-out decision, but it can make them seem uncaring.
+This is because they are highly logical, and they tend to take a rational approach when it comes to making decisions – this means that they sometimes don’t prioritize people’s feelings.
+While this can be beneficial for getting things done, it can also make people feel like they’re disposable.
+Usually, it’s the result of a well-thought-out decision, but it can make them seem uncaring.
+INTJs often prioritize the bigger picture and long-term outcomes over immediate emotional considerations.
+As such, they can end up making decisions that may seem cold or calculated to others.
+They often take action depending on what they deem logical, and this is sometimes at the expense of personal relationships.

 7. Judgmental.

-INTJs can sometimes be judgmental.
-They often have a very clear idea in their heads of how people should be and how things should be done.
+INTJs can be judgmental.
+They often have a very clear idea in their heads of how people should behave and how things should be done.
 This can make them quick to judge others who don’t meet their standards or take a similar approach to them.
 It’s important for INTJs to remember that not everyone is the same.
-People have different values and tackle projects in different ways.
-This is one of the things that make the world such a fascinating place to live in.
-Different people have different values and priorities in life, so there’s no one ‘right’ path that suits everyone.
+People have different values and tackle projects in different ways, so there’s no one ‘right’ path that suits everyone.
+This is one of the things that makes the world such a fascinating place to live in.

 8. Struggle with details.

 While INTJs are very efficient and strategic, they can struggle with details.
 They often prefer to focus on the big picture and don’t enjoy getting bogged down in the minutiae.
-INTJs are exceptionally talented at working out how to get from A to B, but they often prefer to spend time thinking and analyzing data that are relevant to the overall strategy.
-However, the specific everyday details of how you reach a goal are important, too.
-This is why it can be beneficial for INTJs to be comfortable getting their hands dirty sometimes.
+INTJs are exceptionally talented at working out how to get from A to B, and they often prefer to spend time thinking and analyzing data that is relevant to the overall strategy.
+This tendency to prioritize conceptual thinking over granular tasks can mean that they overlook details that might disrupt the implementation of their grand plans.
+They can find the nitty-gritty practical aspects of projects tedious or insignificant, preferring instead to remain in the realm of ideas and innovation.

 9. Uptight.